aarontran/g309.2-0.6/Notes.md

   2. investigate other young remnants with comparable morphology.

-A few things I want to do:
+A few things I want to do (of middling/low priority...):
 [] code for sequential session fits (automate more work) [] code to log ionization timescale traversals...
 [] vpshock runs...
+    this really needs to be automated out

 [] we should consider the possibility of constraining Ar, Ca emission in the most ejecta-rich regions.
 But we need plots and fit parameters in place before entertaining this idea.
 [] CCO search?
-[] Nucleosynthesis comparison (important) - after constraint search
+[] Nucleosynthesis comparison (important) - after constraint search...

 [ ] Fix nH = 0.7 with Mg, Si, S free (can we have nH=0.7 and solar O, Ne, Fe?)
     [ ] Then, thaw nH=0.7 and see if better low absorption fit exists